canonical/packer-maas/vmware-esxi/README.md

 ## Prerequisites (to create the images)

 * A machine running Ubuntu 18.04+ with the ability to run KVM virtual machines.
+* Dual core x86_64 processor supporting hardware virtualization with at least 4GB of RAM and 32GB of disk space available.
+* qemu-kvm
 * qemu-utils
 * Python Pip
 * [Packer](https://www.packer.io/intro/getting-started/install.html), v1.7.0 or newer